 Douglas A-20G Havoc 3D Model

-Download 3D Model of Douglas A-20G Havoc in max, fbx, obj, blend, c4d, dae, dxf, dwg, stl file formats for 3ds Max, Maya, Blender, Cinema 4D, Unreal Engine, Unity, Lightwave, Softimage, SketchUp, AutoCAD, ZBrush, Poser, Houdini, Daz Studio, Modo and other 3D modeling, animation, game design and VR packages.
+This textured and UV mapped polygonal 3d model compatible with 3ds Max, Maya, Blender, Cinema 4D, Unreal Engine, Unity, Lightwave, Softimage, SketchUp, and other 3D modeling, animation, game design and AR/VR packages.

 The Douglas A-20/DB-7 Havoc was a family of American attack, light bomber and night fighter aircraft of World War II, serving with several Allied air forces, principally those of the Soviet Union, United Kingdom, and United States.
 The DB-7 was also used by the air forces of Australia, South Africa, France, and The Netherlands during the war, and Brazil afterwards.
 The bomber aircraft was known as Boston among British and Commonwealth air forces, while the RAF night fighter variants were given the service name Havoc.
 The USAAF assigned the DB-7 the designation "A-20" and gave it the popular name "Havoc".